 Did you know that our body is literally made of protein?

-Yup, quite all of it!
-From our bones to our muscles, arteries, veins, skin, hair and nails!
-Our internal organs are also built by tissues made of protein!
-I mean, can you imagine other nutrients in our body bumping into protein wherever they go? ?
+Yes, quite all of it — from your bones to your muscles, arteries, veins, skin, hair and nails!
+Your internal organs are also built by tissues made of protein.
+Oh, just imagine other nutrients in your body bumping into protein wherever they go.

-Kidding aside, protein is truly an essential nutrient to support our body systems and overall health in midlife.
-Because of its benefits, protein is called the “building block of life”.
+Protein is truly an essential nutrient to support your body systems and overall health in midlife!
 But how much of such a vital nutrient do we need in menopause?

-Well, let’s talk about that further down!
-In this article, we will also cover the health benefits of protein, the symptoms of protein deficiency and the best natural protein sources to go for.
-Let’s get started! ?
+Let’s talk more about that in this article and uncover the health benefits of protein, the symptoms of protein deficiency and the best protein sources to go for!

 Protein: Its Powerful Benefits for Menopausal Women

-Besides promoting muscle development and bone health, proteins are also rich sources of amino acids.
-When you eat, the enzymes in our digestive system break down protein into smaller peptide chains.
+When you eat, the enzymes in your digestive system break down protein into smaller peptide chains.
 Then, the peptide chains are broken down into individual amino acids.
-Finally, the amino acids are absorbed into our bloodstream to do their specific duties!
-Amazing how everything in our body works hand in hand, right? ?
-Take a look at the photo below to understand things better!
+Finally, the amino acids are absorbed into the bloodstream for their specific duties!

-Moreover, here are the most significant roles of protein for women in menopause:
+Here are the other significant roles of protein for women in menopause:

-- Protein makes up the structure of our bones, cartilages, muscles, skin and blood.
+- Protein comprises the structure of our bones, cartilage, muscles, skin and blood.

 - “Hormonal proteins” are messenger proteins that coordinate some of our bodily functions.
 Examples of hormonal proteins are insulin, oxytocin and somatotropin.

-- Protein transports oxygen and some essential nutrients throughout our body.
-Its ability to travel through the bloodstream enables them to be utilized by the immune system and help defend against diseases.
+- Hemoglobin is a protein that transports oxygen and essential nutrients throughout our body.
+It is also utilized by the immune system and helps defend the body against diseases.

 - “Protein enzymes” help digest our food, synthesize essential substances and break down waste products for elimination.